[two_third]

 The possibility of awakening from our current dysfunctional mind state has been the foundation teaching of the great spiritual teachers and traditions in human history.
 With the integration of modern understanding of the sciences and global communication, the possibility of millions of people awakening from the madness of the conditioned mind is vibrating right now in the collective consciousness.

 In the Universe Awakens within us, we recognize ourselves as Universal Spirit coming into form as emergent beings in a mysteriously evolving and awakening universe.
-The human mind, recognizing it’s own capacities for self-organizing and self integrating, through relationships as well as through more personal interoceptive contemplation, begins to unfold more complex and images-2integral social systems, which themselves can begin to self organize, complexify and self integrate, within themselves, and also within the living and non-living communities that make up the earth, the solar system, the Milky Way galaxy and the universe.
+The human mind, recognizing it’s own capacities for self-organizing and self integrating, through relationships as well as through more personal interoceptive contemplation, begins to unfold more complex and integral social systems, which themselves can begin to self organize, complexify and self integrate, within themselves, and also within the living and non-living communities that make up the earth, the solar system, the Milky Way galaxy and the universe.
 As our own awakening process deepens, we become more able to fully participate in the process of collective awakening rippling through the layers of human consciousness, cultures and the ecosystems that support us all.

 For most the awakening process begins as with an urge to know the deeper dimensions of Truth.
 When the transient and superficial aspects of our lives are no longer meaningful, the depths of the Cosmos can be heard or felt inside, calling for us to listen and trace the signal back to our own roots, the Ground of Being itself and out into universal compassion.